ShaharEli/react-native-android-ci-cd/README.md

 # react-native-android-ci/cd

-## Use this template to tun your tests in github actions
+## Use this template to run your tests in github actions

 ### Steps to setup: